-Welcome to Project Life Tuesday 2014 If you are new to The Mom Creative, welcome.
+Welcome to Project Life Tuesday 2014 Today I'm sharing tips on how to create a Project Life Baby Album.
+If you are new to The Mom Creative, welcome.
 I hope you will stay awhile.
-I’m Jessica – wife to Matthew, mom to Elias, a silly and spirited five-year-old, and Adeline, a spunky two-year-old.
-I’m also a marketing professional, savvy deal finder, photo lover and memory keeper trying to juggle it all.
+I'm Jessica – wife to Matthew, mom to Elias, a silly and spirited five-year-old, and Adeline, a spunky two-year-old.
+I'm also a marketing professional, savvy deal finder, photo lover and memory keeper trying to juggle it all.
 The first Tuesday of every month, I share my most recent spread as well as host a linky for readers to link up their pictures/layouts.
 Some links are affiliate links.

 I have not touched my Project Life 2014 album since Valentine's.
 I'm trying not to think about it.
 Instead, I am celebrating the fact that I commenced work on Adeline's Project Life baby album.